Initiatives to Address Climate Change

 Use of Electricity from Renewable Energy

-As a member of RE100, we have set a goal to convert 100% of the electricity used in our business activities to renewable energy by FY2030, working toward the early realization of a decarbonized society.
-As part of this initiative, in FY2023, we collaborated with a solar power company to install 47 dedicated non-FIT solar power plants with a total generation capacity of 4,311 kW.
-For FY2023, we acquired environmental value for 4,322 MWh of electricity generated annually through virtual PPA, reducing greenhouse gas emissions by 1,890 t-CO2.
-This pioneering initiative to address the unique challenges of construction sites by adopting virtual PPA services was recognized with the Chairman’s Award for Installation Activities from the New Energy Foundation in the FY2023 New Energy Award.
-Combined with our ongoing reception of RE100-compliant renewable energy electricity, in FY2023, we achieved 25,532 MWh of renewable energy for domestic construction projects, resulting in an 83.9% adoption rate.
-Additionally, in response to on-site PPA service demand, we have completed the installation of a solar power facility with a generation capacity of 156 kW, which supplies electricity directly to customers at their premises.
-This facility began supplying electricity in May 2024.
+As a member of RE100, we are committed to converting 100% of the electricity used in our business activities to renewable energy by FY2030, thereby contributing to the early realization of a decarbonized society.
+As part of this initiative, we collaborated with a solar power generation company to install 50 dedicated non-FIT solar power plants with a total generation capacity of 4,311 kW by FY2024.
+In FY2024, we acquired the environmental value of 4,372 MWh of electricity generated annually through Virtual Power Purchase Agreements (Virtual PPAs), achieving a reduction of 1,849 t-CO₂ in greenhouse gas emissions.
+This pioneering initiative, which introduced Virtual PPA services to address challenges unique to construction sites, was recognized with the Chairman’s Award for Installation Activities in the FY2023 New Energy Award presented by the New Energy Foundation.

 Tokyu Construction and Clean Energy Connect jointly awarded the FY2023 New Energy Award